Jenks "Tex" Carman

-Jenkins "Tex" Carman (May 14, 1903 – February 2, 1968) was a country music singer and musician active from the 1910s to the 1960s known for playing the Hawaiian Guitar.
+Jenkins "Tex" Carman (May 14, 1903 – February 2, 1968) was an American country music singer and musician active from the 1910s to the 1960s known for playing the Hawaiian Guitar.

 Biography

 Born in Hardinsburg, Kentucky in 1903 and although Carman often claimed to be of Cherokee heritage there is no record of such listed with the Cherokee Nation of North Carolina where Carman's family are known to have originated.
 As a youth, Carman learned basic guitar as well as singing with a vocal quartet and was touring the local medicine show and vaudeville circuit.
 He recorded a single as a solo act in 1929 for Gennett Records which was not released.

 Carman continued on as a solo act and with a sister touring and performing on the radio into the 1930s in Louisville, Kentucky and St. Louis, Missouri.
 During this time he met Frank Plada, a Hawaiian Guitar player who had made popular recordings for Gennett in the 1920s who introduced Carman to the instrument.

 Carman's musical abilities were rather limited, consisting of simple single-note runs repeated with little attention given to a steady rhythm or conventional time keeping.
 Carman's sloppiness was made worse by his heavy drinking and he often did not bother to tune his guitar.
 His singing voice was similarly ragged, having a nasal twang and limited range.
 In spite of his musical limitations Carman remained popular with audiences due to his distinctive sound, easy going charm and humor.

-Carman continued to tour, now as a solo act, for the rest of the 1940s and made his way west to Pasadena, California by end of the decade where he appeared on the radio on the NBC show Town Hall Party, as well as making a few solo recordings for Four Star Records.
-Carman also performed on the new medium of television.
+Carman continued to tour, now as a solo act, for the rest of the 1940s and made his way west to Pasadena, California by end of the decade where he appeared on the radio on the NBC show Town Hall Party, as well as making a few solo recordings for 4 Star Records.
+Carman also performed on the then new medium of television.
 Carman learned showmanship from his vaudeville days, dressing in flamboyant cowboy outfits and calling himself Tex, at other times wearing an Indian headdress.
 He became a popular performer on television, appearing on shows "Town Hall Party with Tex Ritter and Johnny Bond and "Hometown Jamboree with Cliffie Stone.
 Stone introduced Carman to Capitol Records scout Ken Nelson who signed him to a contract in 1951.
 Carman would make numerous recordings for Capitol with some success for the rest of the decade.